madisonsilver/SeedlingArchipelagoWorld/seedling/docs/en_Seedling.md

 ## What does another world's item look like in Seedling?

 Upgrades, keys, totem shards, or chests.
-If boss checks are enabled, killing a boss will also send out an item.
+If Boss Locations are enabled, killing a boss will also send out an item.

 ## What happens when the player receives an item?